shduttacheezit/inTents-Lending/README.md

 ![](https://github.com/shduttacheezit/inTents-Lending_HackbrightProject/blob/master/read-me-images/homepage.png?raw=true "Homepage")

 ### What is inTentsLending?
 inTentsLending is a web application that enables peer-to-peer sharing of camping gear.
-Lenders may upload their gear they would like to lend out.
-Campers may search via their geolocation, brands, categories, keywords, and a different location and borrow desired items for a specific amount of time.
-This project's goal was to contribute to the information technology world's recent momentum in sharing economy, as collaborative consumption has become a great way to live and consume sustainably.
+Often, campers, especially avid backpackers, do not have all the gear they need for a trip on their person.
+All the while, those who own camping gear often have their gear sitting in storage, unused.
+This project aimed to address that.
+Lenders may upload the gear they would like to lend out, while campers may search via their geolocation, brands, categories, keywords, and zipcode.
+Campers borrow desired items for a specific block of dates and confirm their return through the application.
+With the technology world's recent momentum in sharing economy, this application was inspired by collaborative consumption as a great way to live and consume sustainably, while also enjoying the wonderful outdoors.

 ## Table of Contents
 * [Technologies](#technologies)